visionsofparadise/sqs-mock/README.md

 # sqs-mock

-A mock of the aws-sdk SQS client which uses an in-memory queue.
-API and paramters are the same as the SQS client and so can be switched in place of it.
+A mock of the AWS SDK SQS client which uses an in-memory queue.
+API and parameters are the same as the SQS client and so can be switched in place of it.

-See documentation for aws-sdk usage [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html).
+See documentation for AWS SDK usage [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html).

 Functional mocked methods: